If the U.S. economy resembled any object, it’d likely be a broken traffic light.

 “The federal relief programs have prevented more substantial declines in consumer finances, partially shielding consumers from the unprecedented surge in job losses, reduced work hours, and salary cuts,” said Richard Curtin, director of the Michigan poll, in a statement.
 “The lapse of the special jobless benefits will directly hurt the most vulnerable and spread even further by missed rent, mortgage, and other debt payments.”

 A separate consumer poll from the Conference Board showed that confidence also slumped in July, decreasing to 92.6 from a revised 98.3.

 5. Fed injects trillions to help smooth financial conditions

 But the coronavirus caused a two-front crisis — one tied to a plunge in sales and a surge in unemployment, and the other exacerbated by a tightening in financial conditions.
 It was so serious that it prompted the Federal Reserve to slash interest rates all the way to zero at two emergency meetings within 13 days of each other.

 “The outbreak has disrupted economic activity in many countries and prompted significant movements in financial markets,” Fed Chairman Jerome Powell told reporters at a press conference following the Fed’s first emergency cut, a 50-basis-point reduction.

-In the days since, the Fed has instituted an unprecedented, unlimited bond-buying program, pumped trillions in the market for short-term repurchase agreements, created 11 emergency lending facilities designed to get credit flowing across the economy and pledged to do more to support the financial system.
+The Fed since March has moved farther and faster than any other previous U.S. central bank, instituting an unprecedented, unlimited bond-buying program, pumping trillions in the market for short-term repurchase agreements, creating 11 emergency lending facilities designed to get credit flowing across the economy and pledging to do more to support the financial system.